Leningrad (2028 icebreaker): Construction

 On 2 February 2023, FSUE Atomflot signed a contract for the construction of two additional Project 22220 icebreakers with Baltic Shipyard.

 The keel of the sixth Project 22220 icebreaker was laid on 26 January 2024.
 The vessel was initially to be named Kamchatka (Камчатка) after the Kamchatka Peninsula, but in November 2023 it was announced that instead it would be named Leningrad (Ленинград) to commemorate the Siege of Leningrad.
 It is the second Russian icebreaker to bear the name; the previous Leningrad was a Moskva-class diesel-electric polar icebreaker built in 1961 and decommissioned in 1993.
 Unlike the new nuclear-powered icebreaker, the Soviet-era vessel was named after the city itself.

-Whereas the preceding Project 22220 icebreakers have featured Atomflot's standard livery of dark blue hull and generally light blue superstructure with three decks painted after the flag of Russia, the artist's impression for the sixth vessel featured a new painting scheme: red hull with blue and white stripes at the upper deck edge, and a generally white superstructure with front bulkhead adorned with a blue-white silhouette of Leningrad under siege.
+Whereas the preceding Project 22220 icebreakers have featured Atomflot's standard livery of dark blue hull and generally light blue superstructure with three decks painted after the flag of Russia, the artist's impression for the sixth vessel featured a new paint scheme: red hull with blue and white stripes at the upper deck edge, and a generally white superstructure with front bulkhead adorned with a blue-white silhouette of Leningrad under siege.

 Leningrads delivery is scheduled for December 2028.